exonize_analysis module tutorial

 18

-This output shows that an exon in DAZ1 duplicated 18 times.
-Now, let’s look at the types of these duplications:
+This output indicates that DAZ1 contains 18 copies of an exon.
+Now, let’s look at the mode of these duplications:

 {'FULL': 15, 'INTRONIC': 3}